 Framing these useful statements as questions is a convention, but sometimes it clouds the issue and complicates the discussion.

 So after your presentation, instead of a “Q&A session” you could instead ask for “Reactions, corrections and objections”.
 Often that’s what the questions are, at root.

 Of course there are lots of other reasons why people ask questions.
-As someone told me once: “If a girl asks me ‘Does my bum look big in this?’ she’s not asking for an answer, she’s asking for a compliment.”
+As a friend told me once: “If someone asks me ‘Does my bum look big in this?’ they are not asking for an answer, they are asking for a compliment.”
 Very insightful, I thought.

 Reactions?
 Corrections?
 Objections?